How to Use a Proxy With Axios and Node.js

 Basic HTTP Request With Axios

-Here's how a basic HTTP request made with Axios looks.
+Here's how a basic proxy or HTTP request made with Axios looks.

 const axios = require('axios')